ktsu-dev/RunCommand/README.md

 # ktsu.RunCommand

-A library that provides an easy way to execute a shell command and output via delegates.
+A library that provides an easy way to execute a shell command and handle the output via delegates.
+It supports both synchronous and asynchronous execution with customizable output handling.

 [![License](https://img.shields.io/github/license/ktsu-dev/RunCommand.svg?label=License&logo=nuget)](LICENSE.md)